A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: DYNAMICAL SYSTEM ANALYSIS FOR

 The above conditions serve as non-trivial viability filters.
 For specific $f(Q)$ models, they may further restrict the admissible range of $\Omega $, or place bounds on model parameters. \end{itemize}

 In this work, we examine power-law modifications of the form $f(Q) = \alpha Q + \beta (-Q)^n$, where $n$ may be fractional (e.g., $n=1/4, 3/2$).
 In order to confirm the mathematical consistency of such models, we require $-Q > 0$, so that real-valued powers remain well-defined.
-This condition is naturally satisfied in the coincidence gauge ($Q=-6H^2$), but may require careful handling in the non-coincident gauges $\Gamma_2$ and $\Gamma_3$.
-Notably, power-law models of the form $f(Q) = Q^\alpha$ was initially studied in the coincidence gauge and later extended to other branches.
+This condition is naturally satisfied in the connection $\Gamma_{1}$ ($Q=-6H^2$), but may require careful handling in the $\Gamma_2$ and $\Gamma_3$ gauges.
+Notably, power-law models of the form $f(Q) = Q^\alpha$ was initially studied in the $\Gamma_{1}$ connection and later extended to other branches.
 However, when adopting different connection choices, special attention must be given to the sign of $Q$ to ensure that the formulation remains mathematically consistent.
 In particular, the choice of dynamical variables should reflect this requirement to avoid ambiguities in the phase space analysis.

 By analysing this class of $f(Q)$ theories, we aim better to understand the parameter dependence of the dynamical system, the role of $m(Q)$, and the viability of $f(Q)$ models in explaining cosmic evolution.